Holly-Horwood/keto_pantry/README.md

 ### **Automated Testing**

 **TestCase**
 -   TestCase was used for automated testing it uses Pythons standard library unittest.
-Using this I built ?????? different tests for most of my Python views, forms and models.
+I built different tests for most of my Python views, forms and models.
 All tests created passed.

 **Travis**
 -   Was used for continuous integration testing, checks all packages are valid and project compiles.
 Once configured all builds are passing.